-7. Better, Data-Driven Customers Service Strategies
+7. Better, Data-Driven Customer Service Strategies

 We’re also seeing an increased emphasis on collecting and utilizing data to inform the decisions made by customer service teams.
 Many companies haven’t put the same focus on data for CS teams as they have for their sales and marketing teams.

 This is changing in 2022.
 With more powerful service software and ecommerce data available, companies will be optimizing KPIs like first response time, average response time, and Net Promoter Scores.
-These metrics are a direct reflection of a support team's efficiency and can be easily compared to industry benchmarks to set healthy, achievable goals.
+These customer service metrics are a direct reflection of a support team's efficiency and can be easily compared to industry benchmarks to set healthy, achievable goals.